Sebbyastian/1-23/README.md

    comment, it's not to be stripped!
 These quotes, '\'', by the   ??/ way, denote character constants.
 There are no comments in      ??/ character constants.

+?????// This is not a comment

+/?????/ This is not a comment

 '/* This is not a comment. */'